South Africa - Africa

 Where should I stay in Pretoria for a first trip?

-A base that keeps the civic core practical while also giving you one easier dinner district usually works best, because Pretoria works better as a composed day city than as a spread-out nightlife map.
+A base that keeps the civic core practical while also giving you one easier dinner district usually works better, because Pretoria works better as a composed day city than as a spread-out nightlife map.

 What is the biggest planning mistake in Pretoria?